Hadfield, Derbyshire

-Hadfield is a town in the High Peak of Derbyshire, England, with a population at the 2021 Census of 6,763.
-It lies on the south side of the River Etherow, near to the border with Greater Manchester, at the western edge of the Peak District close to Glossop.
-It doubled as the fictional town of Royston Vasey in the BBC comedy series The League of Gentlemen.
+Hadfield is a town in the High Peak of Derbyshire, England; it had a population of 6,763 at the 2021 Census.
+It lies on the south side of the River Etherow, near to the border with Greater Manchester, at the western edge of the Peak District and close to Glossop.
+Hadfield doubled as the fictional town of Royston Vasey in the BBC comedy series The League of Gentlemen.

 Geography

-Hadfield is in the northwest of England, between Bottoms Reservoir and the Glossop Brook, on the southern side of the River Etherow valley, which is known as Longdendale.
-The town lies between 394 and 690 ft above sea level.
-Hadfield is 12+1/2 mi from Manchester.
+Hadfield is in the north-west of Derbyshire, between Bottoms Reservoir and the Glossop Brook, on the southern side of the River Etherow valley, which is known as Longdendale.
+The town lies between 394 and 690 ft above sea level; it is 12+1/2 mi from Manchester.

 History

 Hadfield was part of the Manor of Glossop and, at the time of the Domesday Book in 1086, belonged to William the Conqueror.
 King Henry I granted the land to William Peveril.
 In 1157, King Henry II gave it to the Abbey of Basingwerk in North Wales.
 In 1537, King Henry VIII gave it to the Earl of Shrewsbury, from whom it came to the Howard family (Dukes of Norfolk).
-While the Howards were responsible in the 1810s for the development of Glossop, it was the Sidebottom family who developed Hadfield.
-They bought the Waterside and Bridge Mill complex from John Turner and John Thornley in 1820.
+While the Howards were responsible in the 1810s for the development of Glossop, it was the Sidebottom family who developed Hadfield; they bought the Waterside and Bridge Mill complex from John Turner and John Thornley in 1820.

 For three generations, they developed these mills as a large spinning and weaving combine.
 They built their own branch railway to the mill and, in 1880, ran 293,000 spindles and 4,800 looms.
 In 1896, the Sidebottoms went into liquidation.
 Bridge Mill was destroyed by fire in 1899, but Waterside Mill was bought by John Gartside and Co of Ashton-under-Lyne.
 Gartside's re-equipped the mills with automatic looms from the United States and installed new engines and electric lighting.

-During the First World War (1914–18), the mill was taken over by the Greenfield Mill Company but parts of the mill were used to produce munitions.
+During the First World War, the mill was taken over by the Greenfield Mill Company but parts of the mill were used to produce munitions.
 After the war, the company declined.
 In 1940, the mill was occupied by Maconochie's Foodstuffs Ltd, which had been bombed out of its previous premises in London.
 By 1954, about half of the original building had been demolished and more was to go.
 In 1976, the site was redeveloped and renamed as the Hadfield Trading Estate.

 Station Mill was built in 1834 by Thomas and Edward Platt, members of a family who had farmed Longdendale for generations.
-The family owned this cotton mill for 68 years, before selling it in 1923 to E. Wilman & Sons, which converted it to silk noil spinning.
+The family owned this cotton mill for 68 years, before selling it to E. Wilman & Sons in 1923, which converted it to silk noil spinning.
 The mill closed in 1989.